semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 When you save the changes and leave the editor, your changes will be applied to the project.

-### Changing GitHub status notifications
+### Changing GitHub status check notifications

-By default, Semaphore will create status checks only for initial pipeline.
+By default, Semaphore will submit pull request status checks for the initial pipeline.

-To modify this, edit the status property in repository section in the project YAML.
+To change this, edit the status property in the repository section of project YAML.

 #### Add status notifications from promoted pipelines

+Let's say that your Semaphore workflow is composed of two pipelines: a promotion connects `semaphore.yml` to `production.yml`.

-To add statuses from promoted pipelines modify the `pipeline_files` entry and add another pipeline file:
+To submit status checks from the pipeline defined in `production.yml`, modify the `pipeline_files` entry and add an additional pipeline file:

 ```yaml
 # Editing Projects/example-project-1.